Sarkis Soghanalian: Early life

 Soghanalian was born in 1929 to an Armenian family in what was then French mandate Syrian Iskanderun (now part of Turkey).
 In late 1939, his family moved to Lebanon.
 Due to the poor economic conditions his family lived in at the time, he decided to drop out of high school and joined the French Army and served in a tank division.
 It was from his experience in the military that brought him into the world of weaponry and, in his words, he "adapted to it from childhood and kept going".

 Soghanalian later took up a job as a ski instructor in Lebanon, where he met and married his American wife.

 Initial arms deals

 Beginnings

 Soghanalian was introduced to the world of arms trade in the beginning of the 1970s.
 He sold his first consignment of firearms in 1973 (mainly consisting of American weaponry).
 However, he was soon able to procure weaponry from a number of Eastern bloc countries including Bulgaria, Hungary and Poland.
 The arms consisted largely of small arms and infantry weapons.
 After the Lebanese Civil War, he branched out his arms operations to other countries, supplying the Christian Phalange militia in Lebanon, various factions in Ecuador, Mauritania and Nicaragua, and Mobutu Sese Seko's Zaire, to Argentina during the Falklands War, and to Saddam Hussein.
-He was even able procure an American C-130 Hercules transport plane to Libya's Muammar al-Gaddafi.
+He was even able to procure an American C-130 Hercules transport plane for Libya's Muammar al-Gaddafi.